 Brigitte van Kwikkelberghe, Managing Partner Middle East and Linda Jarnhamn, Managing Partner Europe of flow²thrive, a boutique human transformation consulting firm with operations in Europe & the Middle East, share their insights on why it is necessary for companies to track and measure the impact of wellness initiatives.

-Encouraging employees to write out-of-office messages is one of many initiatives that the company is now putting in place.
-Most of their initiatives seem simple in theory and require a small budget, but can be very difficult to implement, as all are related to habits around how they work.
+Most employee health and wellbeing initiatives seem simple in theory and require a small budget, but can be very difficult to implement, as all are related to habits around how people work.

 This is the big organisational shift.
 The leaders of the business now acknowledge that for them to truly have an impact on the wellbeing of their employees, a cultural shift around ways of working is needed.
 This approach requires brave leaders, those who have the courage to break out of old, often deeply ingrained habits.